zenaton/zenaton-python/README.md

 **Found a bug?** You can open a [GitHub issue](https://github.com/zenaton/zenaton-python/issues).

 ### Theorical Examples

 [Python examples repo](https://github.com/zenaton/examples-python)

 ### Real-life Examples

 __Triggering An Email After 3 Days of Cold Weather__ ([Medium Article](https://medium.com/zenaton/triggering-an-email-after-3-days-of-cold-weather-f7bed6f2df16), [Source Code](https://github.com/zenaton/articles-python/tree/master/triggering-an-email-after-3-days-of-cold-weather))

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/zenaton/zenaton-Python.
+Bug reports and pull requests are welcome on GitHub [here](https://github.com/zenaton/zenaton-Python).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License